fan2/mkdocs/docs/blog/posts/c/c-binary-representation.md

 while (true) do_something();
 ```

-That’s right, an infinite loop.
+That's right, an infinite loop.

 !!! note "TAKEAWAY 5.55"

     TAKEAWAY 5.55 Once the abstract state machine reaches an undefined state, no further assumption about the continuation of the execution can be made.

-Not only that, the compiler is allowed to do what it pleases for the operation itself (“Undefined? so let’s define it”), but it may also assume that it will never reach such a state and draw conclusions from that.
+Not only that, the compiler is allowed to do what it pleases for the operation itself (“Undefined? so let's define it”), but it may also assume that it will never reach such a state and draw conclusions from that.

 Commonly, a program that has reached an undefined state is referred to as “having” or “showing” undefined behavior.
 This wording is a bit unfortunate; in many such cases, a program does not “show” any visible signs of weirdness.
 In the contrary, bad things will be going on that you will not even notice for a long time.